HABS-BRAIN/ai-driller/articles/transformers.md

 While working on neuro-marker identification through EEG signal processing, we came across attention models.
 This post aims to provide a comprehensive overview of the attention mechanism in EEG processing.

-["Attention is All You Need"](https://arxiv.org/abs/1706.03762) - the paper in which the transformer architecture was first introduced presented a way of interpreting textual information.
-Based on its architecture we wonder to what extent do these models perform in the EEG signal processing.
+The transformer architecture was first introduced in ["Attention is All You Need"](https://arxiv.org/abs/1706.03762) as a method for interpreting textual information.
+Given this architecture's success, we investigate how effectively these models can process EEG signals.

 ## Generic Transformer Architecture